componentleague/ui-guides/dialogs.md

   - MUST close when I click a close button
   - MUST indicate clearly how to close it, often with a X in the top right, and/or a [cancel] button
   - MUST close when I press ESC
+  - SHOULD NOT close when clicking outside of it / common anti-pattern
 - Dialogs MUST be modal, otherwise it is simply an Overlay.
 - The dialog MUST trap focus; it has it's own focus land.
   - MUST focus first focusable element when opened